Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Control Design

 \subsection{Assignable Equilibria}

-For underactuated mechanical systems, it is crucial to identify the set of assignable equilibria, also known as achievable or feasible equilibria.
-Although extensively explored, tendon-driven robots face a significant \emph{obstacle} in the form of the one-directional input constraint \eqref{constraint:direction}.
+For underactuated mechanical systems, it is essential to identify the set of assignable equilibria, also referred to as achievable or feasible equilibria.
+Although this has been extensively explored, tendon-driven robots face a significant \emph{obstacle} in the form of the one-directional input constraint \eqref{constraint:direction}.

 In order to facilitate the control design, we make the following input transformation: